The Arthritis Foundation says that more than 50 million adults suffer from arthritis. That’s one in five people.

 Boron is a trace mineral naturally present in some foods and the environment.
 Plants use it to protect plant cell walls, which is why we find it in plant-based foods.
 It’s present in grapes, avocados, raisins, prunes, almonds and pecans.
 Scientists have found that boron is an essential nutrient for people, too, because it helps contribute to bone health.

 We don’t need a lot of boron to be healthy but taking a bit more has shown in some studies to help ease the symptoms of arthritis.
 Scientists first discovered its potential when they found that areas of the world with higher levels of boron in the soil had fewer cases of arthritis than areas that had lower levels.

-Boron-rich Israel, for example, was found to have only a 1 percent prevalence of arthritis, whereas the United States had a 20 percent prevalence.
+Best natural joint supplements often include boron because of its potential benefits.
+Boron-rich Israel, for example, was found to have only a 1 percent prevalence of arthritis.
+Whereas the United States had a 20 percent prevalence.
 People who eat boron-rich diets have also been found to be less at risk for arthritis later in life.